gauniverseorg/ga-docs/docs/Tutorials/variables.md

    > Note: When you open the AppBuilder, please select edit mode and not view mode.
 When you select the edit mode the page becomes locked and you are the only one allowed to change it until the changes are accepted in the ChangeLog.

-2. Click on the base and go to the variables property.
+2. Click on the base and go to the variables property
    > Note that a local variable can be created in any layout you need.
-3. Click the + sign to create a new one.
+3. Click the + sign to create a new one
 4. Give it a name and a type.
 You can also give it an initial value using the Formula textbox if you need to initialize it.

 <center>